gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ## Description

 In previous labs, the application called PartsUnlimited, was committed to a Git repo in Azure DevOps, you have adopted the **Continuous Integration** practice and have created a build definition that builds the app and runs unit tests whenever code is pushed to the master branch.
-Now we are going to modify your existing release pipeline to enable continuous deployment of the application to an Azure Web App.
+Now we are going to modify your existing Release Pipeline to enable continuous deployment of the application to an Azure Web App.

 ## Pre-requisites

 ## Task 1.
 Modify the Release Pipeline for the Parts Unlimited Website

 Initially the app will be deployed to a `dev` deployment slot.
-The `staging` slot will require an approver before the app is deployed into it.
+The `staging` slot will require an approval before the app is deployed into it.
 Once an approver approves the `staging` slot, the app will be deployed to the `production` site.

-In this step, you will modify the Release Definition for the PartsUnlimited Website.
+In this step, you will modify the Release Pipeline for the PartsUnlimited Website.
 You'll use the CI build output as the input artifact for the Release and then define how the release moves through `stages` with approvals in between.

 ### Step 1

-In Azure DevOps, edit the release definition created in a previous lab.
+In Azure DevOps, edit the Release Pipeline created in a previous lab.
 The template has a single Stage.

 > A **Stage** is simply a logical grouping of tasks - it may or may not correspond to a set of machines.
-For this Release Definition, you will create 3 Stages: **dev**, **staging** and **production**.
+For this Release Pipeline, you will create 3 Stages: **dev**, **staging** and **production**.

 The infrastructure required for all 3 stages is described in the ARM Template.
 The ARM Template will be applied during deployment in the Dev Stage before deploying the website to Dev.